 Moose Creek Road North and South

 This project involves the relocation of 4.1 miles of Montana Secondary Highway 569 in a Wildlife Management Area and illustrates the successful integration of our surveyors, environmental scientists and civil and engineering staff to design approximately four miles of new highway in an ecologically important area for moose winter habitat.
-Our scientists have completed haz-mat inventories, biological assessments, wetland delineations and aquatic resource documentation for the evaluation of three different proposed alignments to support the NEPA process and to allow the Montana Department of Transportation and Montana Fish Wildlife and Parks to evaluate the best overall alignment.
+Our scientists completed haz-mat inventories, biological assessments, wetland delineations and aquatic resource documentation for the evaluation of three different proposed alignments to support the NEPA process and to allow the Montana Department of Transportation and Montana Fish Wildlife and Parks to evaluate the best overall alignment.

-Project construction is scheduled to be completed in 2016.
+Project construction was completed in 2016.